antonrh/anydi/docs/usage/providers/basics.md

 # Provider Basics

-Providers are the backbone of `AnyDI`.
-A provider is a function or a class that returns an instance of a specific type.
+Providers are the main part of `AnyDI`.
+A provider is a function or class that returns an instance of a specific type.
-Once a provider is registered with `Container`, it can be used to resolve dependencies throughout the application.
+After you register a provider with `Container`, you can use it to resolve dependencies in your application.

-## Registering Providers
+## Registering providers

-To register a provider, you can use the `register` method of the `Container` instance.
-The method takes three arguments: the type of the object to be provided, the provider function or class, and a scope.
+To register a provider, use the `register` method of the `Container`.
+The method takes the type of the object, the provider function or class, and a scope.

 ```python
 from anydi import Container